By Katie Lange

 For years, Munemori was one of the few Japanese Americans from WWII to receive the Medal of Honor, until an investigation later revealed there was prejudice in the medal’s selection process.
 So, decades later, over 20 Nisei soldiers received upgrades to the Medal of Honor in 2000 to rectify the injustice.
 For those who were no longer living, their families received it in their honor.

 Munemori and three other Japanese Americans who later received Medals of Honor were buried at LA’s Evergreen Cemetery, where a monument stands in Munemori’s honor.
-Years later, the people of Pietrasanta erected another statue of Munemori as a symbol of gratitude to the 100th Infantry Battalion, which liberated their town.
+Years later, the Italian citizens of Pietrasanta erected another statue of Munemori as a symbol of gratitude to the 100th Infantry Battalion, which liberated their town.

 Many of Munemori’s Nisei battle buddies grew up in Hawaii.
 As his family aged, they chose to entrust his medal to the U.S. Army Museum of Hawaii at Fort Derussy on Oahu.
 They thought it was a fitting choice since Munemori’s surviving friends were there, and it was a place he had always wanted to visit.

 In his memory, the troop ship Wilson Victory, which brought the 100th/422nd back from the war, was renamed USNS Private Sadao S. Munemori in 1947.

 According to Munemori’s older sister, Yaeko Yokoyama, her brother had a premonition about the honor when he was 8 years old.
 Yokoyama said as she and her brother were arguing, he said, “Just you wait.
 When I grow up, they’re going to name a ship after me.”

 Yokoyama was invited to be the first to board the USNS Munemori when it sailed into Honolulu.

 This story originally appeared on defense.gov in 2021.
 It has been edited for USO.org in 2022.

 What is the Significance of the Medal of Honor?